Alex de Waal: Famine Expertise

-De Waal has worked on famine since began fieldwork for his DPhil in social anthropology on how rural people in Sudan understood famine and adopted coping strategies to try to survive it.
+De Waal has worked on famine since he began fieldwork for his DPhil in social anthropology on how rural people in Sudan understood famine and adopted coping strategies to try to survive it.
 A revised version of his dissertation was published as Famine that Kills: Darfur, Sudan, 1984-1985.
 This was influential in developing the concept of famine as a threat to a way of life, and contributed to the study of livelihood coping strategies and survival strategies.
 It also framed famine mortality as the outcome of health crises as well as starvation per se.

 In the 1990s, de Waal focused on the intersection between human rights violations and famine, including censorship and the use of starvation as a weapon of war.

 He was sharply critical of the role of humanitarian organizations in downplaying the politics and criminality of famine, arguing that an anti-famine political contract was the route towards famine prevention.
 This was the core theme of his 1997 book, Famine Crimes: Politics and the Disaster Relief Industry in Africa.
 This book influenced a generation of researchers, students and aid practitioners to think critically about role of humanitarians in obscuring the underlying reasons for famine.

 In the 2010s, de Waal returned to the topic of famine, posing the question, why the number and virulence of famines had declined, and what action was necessary to abolish them for good.
 His paper 'The End of Famine' in Political Geography, was the winner of the Elsevier Atlas Prize for 2017.

 By the time of the publication of his book Mass Starvation: The history and future of famine, later in 2017 de Waal was more pessimistic, noting that famines were making a comeback.
 He attributed this to the increasing use of starvation as a weapon of war, characterizing them as 'the new atrocity famines.'
 Subsequently, he explained the increasing use of weaponized hunger as a product of changing global political economy and an accompanying normative shift, more permissive towards starvation.

 With his colleague at the World Peace Foundation, Bridget Conley, and the legal group Global Rights Compliance, de Waal pushed for stronger legal measures to call perpetrators of starvation to account.

 De Waal has exposed and condemned the use of starvation as a weapon in Tigray, Ethiopia, Sudan and Gaza.